Dog Mental Illness Symptoms: Your Complete 2026 Guide

 Week One: Observe and Document

-- Start a behavior diary
+- Start a behavior diary.
+Write it down.

-- Take videos of concerning behaviors
+- Take videos of concerning behaviors (especially when you aren't home—set up a camera).

-- Note patterns and triggers
+- Note patterns and triggers.

-- Schedule a vet appointment
+- Schedule that vet appointment.

 Weeks Two to Three: Address the Basics

-- Ensure consistent daily routine
+- Ensure a consistent daily routine.
+Boring is good for anxiety.

-- Create safe spaces in your home
+- Create safe spaces in your home.

-- Remove or minimize obvious stressors
+- Remove or minimize obvious stressors.

-- Increase exercise and mental stimulation
+- Increase exercise and mental stimulation.
+Tired dogs are often happier dogs.

 Week Four and Beyond: Implement Interventions

-- Follow your vet’s medical recommendations
+- Follow your vet's medical recommendations (meds, diet changes).

-- Start behavior modification techniques
+- Start behavior modification techniques.

-- Consider environmental aids (pheromones, music, etc.)
+- Consider environmental aids (pheromones, music, etc.).

-- Monitor progress and adjust as needed
+- Monitor progress and adjust as needed.

 Long-term Management

-- Regular check-ins with your vet
+- Regular check-ins with your vet.

-- Ongoing behavior modification
+- Ongoing behavior modification (training never really ends).

-- Environmental adjustments as needed
+- Environmental adjustments as needed.

-- Building a support network of professionals
+- Building a support network of professionals.

 When to Call in the Professionals